-Coach Garcia enters his fourth season as CBC's Head Basketball Coach.
+Coach Garcia enters his fifth season as CBC's head basketball coach.
 Before taking over the men's program he spent seven seasons serving as the women's basketball assistant coach under Cheryl Holden, helping the team to NWAACC Championships in 2005 and 2008.
 Garcia grew up locally in Grandview, where he was named Washington's Class 1A Player of the Year at Grandview High School and led his team to the state championship before playing two years at CBC.
 After winning the NWAACC Championship at CBC, Garcia played under former CBC coach Ed Weidenbach at Northwest Nazarene where he was also named All-American, Honorable Mention.

 "I hope to implement the same style of program that has been successful for Coach Holden.
 I expect our young men to play extremely hard and believe in a system that emphasizes defense and a disciplined, up-tempo offense."